 King's baritone sax playing has been a key part of the LA band’s sound since their inception in 2008, featuring prominently on their radio hits “Out of my League”, “Fool”, “HandClap” and 2013’s alternative smash “The Walker” which he co-wrote.

 On stage, his role in the band as multi-instrumentalist encompasses alto and bari sax, flute, guitar, keyboards, percussion and background vocals.

-His composition credits include the soundtrack for the feature-length kids’ adventure “Nic and Tristan Go Mega-Dega”, and animated shorts including “The Prince and Mr. Whiskers”, currently in production for the Nickelodeon network.
-He has performed on numerous film and television soundtracks such as Spongebob Squarepants, Mr. Men, and The Hangover 2.
+His composition credits include the soundtrack for the feature-length kids’ adventure “Nic and Tristan Go Mega-Dega”, and animation including “The Prince and Mr. Whiskers”, a special short currently in development for the Nickelodeon network.
+He has performed on numerous film and television soundtracks such as Spongebob Squarepants, Strange Angel, Mr. Men, and The Hangover 2.